Toolsets

 Click + Create to invoke the Create Toolset modal.

-Field Required Description ID Yes A unique identifier of the toolset.
-Display Name Yes A user-friendly label shown throughout the Admin UI and in DIAL Core.
+Field Required Description ID Yes Unique identifier of the toolset.
+Display Name Yes Name of the toolset displayed on UI.
 Version Yes Semantic identifier (e.g., 1.2.0) of a toolset's version.
-Description No A free-text summary describing the toolset (e.g. purpose and data being fetched).
-External Endpoint Yes Endpoint DIAL Core will use to communicate with the toolset. -
+Description No Description of a toolset.
+External Endpoint Yes Endpoint DIAL Core will use to communicate with the related MCP server. -

 Once all required fields are filled click Create.
 The dialog closes and the new toolset configuration screen is opened.
 This entry will appear immediately in the listing under the selected folder once created.